andrealbinop/fitnesse-selenium-slim/README.md

 This plugin applies default configurations for **Firefox** and **Chrome** to download files without opening confirmation dialogs.
 If you wish to change default download directory, you can use specific browser preferences, as described **[here (Firefox) ](http://stackoverflow.com/questions/25240468/change-firefox-default-download-settings-within-selenium)** and **[here (Chrome)](http://stackoverflow.com/questions/23530399/chrome-web-driver-download-files)**.
 Take a look at [this test](fitnesse/FitNesseRoot/FitNesseSeleniumSlim/SeleniumFixtureTests/ManualTests/DownloadFileTest/content.txt) for a sample on how that can be achieved with **Firefox** and **Chrome**.

 However, as mentioned [here](http://stackoverflow.com/questions/12002324/waiting-for-file-to-download-on-selenium-grid) and [here](https://blog.codecentric.de/en/2010/07/file-downloads-with-selenium-mission-impossible/), accessing downloaded files proves to be a rather difficult task, especially when working with remote test providers such as [Selenium Grid](http://www.seleniumhq.org/projects/grid/) and [SauceLabs](https://saucelabs.com/).
 In those situations, probably some other technique must be used.
-If you're running selenium grid with **[Docker](https://www.docker.com/)**, you could create **[volumes](https://docs.docker.com/userguide/dockervolumes/)** to provide filesystem access between Selenium Node and FitNesse, or maybe ftp access.
+If you're running selenium grid with **[Docker](https://www.docker.com/)**, you could create **[volumes](https://docs.docker.com/userguide/dockervolumes/)** to provide filesystem access between Selenium Node and FitNesse.